taneliang/stack-attack-bot/README.md

 can help you to rebase it to resolve merge conflicts and prepare it for merging.

-Simply comment `@sttack rebase` on the PR to rebase the PR!
+Simply comment `@StackAttack rebase` on the PR to rebase the PR!

 ### Landing PRs (TODO)

-To land a stack, command `@sttack land` on the last PR of the stack that you want to land.
+To land a stack, command `@StackAttack land` on the last PR of the stack that you want to land.
 For example:

 ```
 ↓ #3
-↓ #2 ← If you comment `@sttack land` here,
+↓ #2 ← If you comment `@StackAttack land` here,
 ↓ #1 ← this PR will also be landed because #2 depends on it
 * base branch (e.g. master, main)
 ```